theidiotmachine/WA1/README.md

 }
 ```

 Astonishingly, generic functions are supported.
 Here is the identity function.
 Not all types can be applied, but that's a work in progress.
+Stonishingly, expect bugs.

 ```
 function id<T>(x: T) -> T { x }